johanley/julian-date/README.md

 Fun fact: they are named after two different Julians!

-A second point of confusion is to assume that a Julian date is married to a particular *timescale*.
+A second point of confusion is to assume that a Julian date is married to a particular *timescale*, such as UT1.
 It is not.

 ## References